ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

         docker pull gitlab/gitlab-ce:latest

-2. Run the image (and change the values for hostname and ports)
+2. Run the image (and change the values for hostname and ports).
+Add `-p 22:22` if cloning/pushing via ssh should be possible.
+Make sure to remove the comments from the command before running it.

         docker run -itd --name gitlab \
-            --hostname your.gitlab.domain.com \   # Specific the hostname
+            --hostname your.gitlab.domain.com \   # Specify the hostname
             --restart always \
             -p 80:80 -p 443:443 {-p 22:22} \     # Alternative 1: If you are NOT running your own NGINX instance
             -p <some port of your choosing>:80    # Alternative 2: If you ARE running your own NGINX instance